pateldhwani26/Google-Data-Analytics-Certificate/README.md

 * glimpse(diamonds)

-To get list of column names from your dataset:
+To get list of column names from the dataset:

 * colnames(diamonds)